 Prosper vs. SoFi

-Where SoFi wins out over Prosper is its higher loan amounts and lower interest rates.
+Where SoFi wins out over Prosper is its higher loan amounts and lower maximum interest rates.
 However, you will need to have good to excellent credit to qualify for a SoFi loan.
-You can borrow up to $100,000 with rates between 5% and 14% for three, five or seven years.
-The average rate at SoFi is 8.5%.
+You can borrow up to $100,000 with rates between 5.99% and 18.83% for up to seven years.
 Like Prosper, it will take a few days to receive your funds.
 SoFi also offers career services and networking events for its members, which provides an extra network and community of support that certain borrowers may find appealing.

 Prosper vs. Best Egg

 Best Egg also has similar terms to those at Prosper.
-In general, you’ll need a credit score of 640 or more to qualify, and you can borrow up to $35,000 with rates between 6% to 30% and terms of three to five years.
-The average rate at Best Egg is 15%.
+In general, you’ll need a credit score of 640 or more to qualify, and you can borrow up to $35,000 with rates between 5.99% to 29.99% and terms of three to five years.
 Unlike Prosper, you can receive your funds within one day if you are approved for a Best Egg loan.
-It may be helpful to check your rate at both Prosper and Best Egg to see where you can receive the best deal.
+It may be helpful to check your rate at both Prosper and Best Egg to see where you can receive your best deal.